livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 > [..] a term originating in U.S. military jargon, as a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.

 Let’s dissect that a bit.
-So **OPSEC** addresses the following three points:
+So **OPSEC** addresses the following key points:

 * Can friendly actions or information be observed* by an adversary?
 * Can this observed information be interpreted to be useful to them?